dombroks/mqtt_java/README.md

 # MQTT_JAVA
 ## Simple desktop app built with javaFX.

-Note:This project is built in order to simulate a smart house.
+Note:This project is built in order to simulate a smart house with Real-Time communication using MQTT.

 ### What to do ?
 1.Donwnload the code.